Using this website

 The University of Brighton is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

 It’s not possible for users to modify text spacing or line height by default, however this can be achieved through the use of our accessibility toolbar or by the use of standard browser features.
 When we redesign our site we will address this so that it is possible without the use of the accessibility toolbar.

 Some link text doesn’t make sense when read on its own, for example, 'click here'.
 Or in some case the same link text is used to link to more than one destination.

-We plan to fix the existing links by September 2020.
+We monitor link text on a weekly basis and rectify any issues as we find them.
 When we publish new content we’ll make sure link text meets accessibility standards and that all staff publishing content have had the appropriate training to make sure that this happens.

 Issues with PDFs and other documents

 Many of our older PDFs and Word documents don’t meet accessibility standards, for example, they may not be marked up so they’re accessible to a screen reader.

 The accessibility regulations don’t require us to fix PDFs or other documents that were published before 23 September 2018 if they’re not essential to providing our services.
 However, all documents under the control of the University of Brighton can be accessed through our accessibility toolbar and consumed in a variety of accessible formats.